24 July 2024

 Overview

-Investors from outside of the EU, EEA and Switzerland will need to contend with Ireland’s new FDI screening mechanism when it comes into effect in the first week of September 2024.
+Investors from outside of the EU, EEA and Switzerland will need to contend with Ireland’s new FDI screening mechanism when it comes into effect in early January 2025.
 The FDI screening mechanism, which is underpinned by the Screening of Third Country Transactions Act 2023 (the Act), will empower the Minister for Enterprise, Trade and Employment (the Minister) to assess, investigate, authorise, mitigate or prohibit FDI into Irish assets and businesses in certain 'sensitive' sectors, on the basis of security and public order.

 When certain statutory thresholds are met, it will be compulsory to notify a transaction to the Minister.
 If the Minister issues a 'screening notice', completion of the deal must be suspended pending Ministerial review and approval, a process that may take up to 135 days.
 Separately, the Minister will have the power to retrospectively 'call-in' deals for review, whether they trigger the thresholds for mandatory notification or not.